 - Regressive Tax

 The progressive tax is a kind of tax dependable on the level of the income.
 That is, as income increases, the tax rate also increases.
 Similarly, the tax rate decreases with the decrease in income.
 So, the tax under this system is based on the taxable income.
-The person with higher income will pay more and the one with the lower income will pay less.
-The example of such a tax would be income tax.
+The person with a higher income will pay more and the one with the lower income will pay less.
+An example of such a tax would be income tax.
 As your income rises, so does your tax rate.

-The proportional tax is a kind of tax which remains constant even if the income increases.
+The proportional tax is a kind of tax that remains constant even if the income increases.
 Your level of income may be anything but you will still be paying a fixed tax rate. you can also this tax flat-tax rate.

 The regressive tax as the name implies is the opposite of the Progressive tax.
-Under this system, the taxpayers with low income pay the higher amount of their income in the taxes as compared to those who earn more.
+Under this system, the taxpayers with low income pay a higher amount of their income in the taxes as compared to those who earn more.
 An example of such a tax can be a sales tax which you pay while purchasing everyday products or services.
 In short, this type of tax doesn’t take into account the income level.

 The two other types of taxes can be grouped as direct and indirect taxes;

-A type of tax which is not directly paid by the consumers but is paid indirectly by the suppliers.
+A type of tax that is not directly paid by the consumers but is paid indirectly by the suppliers.
 I.e. the prices of the products contain such a tax.
 We can also say these types of taxes are paid upon the expenditures made by the consumer.
 However, the entrepreneurs can shift the burden of such taxes to their consumers.
 Examples of such taxes are sales tax and excise duty tax.